IRTG 2150 – The Neuroscience of Modulating Aggression and Impulsivity in Psychopathology

 Dear colleagues,

-We would like to invite you to a guest talk given by Brad J. Bushman, PhD (Professor of Communication, Margaret Hall and Robert Randal Rinehart Chair of Mass Communication, The Ohio State University, USA) within the framework of the International Research Training Group IRTG-2150, The Neuroscience of Modulating Aggression and Impulsivity in Psychopathology.
+We would like to invite you to a guest talk given by Professor Andreas Neubauer (RWTH Aachen University, Institute of Psychology) within the framework of the International Research Training Group IRTG-2150, The Neuroscience of Modulating Aggression and Impulsivity in Psychopathology.

 Recent news